-Recovery is dependent upon severity of symptoms and how quickly treatment commenced.
-Generally veterinary treatment takes 2 plus days.
+Recovery is dependent upon the severity of symptoms and how quickly treatment commenced.
+Generally, veterinary treatment takes 2 plus days.
 You will be required to care for your cat for some time after he has been discharged from the hospital also.

 Removal of ticks:

 It is recommended you wear a pair of latex gloves while removing a tick.
 Using tweezers or a tick remover (you can purchase these for a few dollars from your veterinarian) firmly grasp the tick's head, as close to the cat's skin as possible.
 Be extremely careful not to squeeze the body of the tick as this will inject more poison and pathogens into the cat's system.
 You can also kill the tick while it's still on the cat by using an appropriate insecticide, such as Frontline spray.

 Once the tick has been removed, you will notice a crater where the head was attached, this will remain for several weeks.

 What products can you use to prevent ticks?

 Frontline Plus Top Spot, Frontline spray, Fidos Fre-Itch Rinse Concentrate, Proban tablets or oral liquid.